usman-shahbaz/usman-shahbaz/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on **AI-powered solutions** that transform businesses and enhance user experiences.
+- 🔭 I’m currently working on **AI-powered solutions** that transform businesses and enhace user experiences.
 - 🛠️ I have a passion for building **intelligent systems** that solve real-world problems and bridge the gap between **technology and humanity**.

 ---